Microvisor Remote Debugging

 This first part of this guide focuses on using Microvisor remote debugging from the command line.
 You might instead prefer to use Microsoft Visual Studio Code, an IDE that, with a little setup, can host remote debugging sessions too.
 If you’d like to work with VSCode, jump to the configuration instructions and then go direct to the general debugging section.

-To install the appropriate version of GDB, enter this command:
+To install the appropriate version of GDB, open Terminal and enter this command:

 sudo apt install gdb-multiarch